 - 2 teaspoons vanilla extract

-- In a bowl, whisk together the flour, baking soda and salt, set aside.
+- In a bowl, whisk together 10 ounces all-purpose flour, ½ teaspoon baking soda, ½ teaspoon table salt and set aside.

-- In a mixer bowl, beat the butter with both sugars until light and creamy.
-Add honey and the peanut butter and mix to combine.
-Add the eggs and vanilla.
+- In a mixer bowl, beat 4 ounces unsalted butter, 8 ounces dark brown sugar, 4 ounces granulated sugar until light and creamy.
+Add 3 ounces honey and 9 ounces peanut butter and mix to combine.
+Add 2 large eggs and 2 teaspoons vanilla extract.
 Turn off the mixer and scrape the bowl.
 Add the dry ingredients and turn the mixer to low speed until the flour is partially incorporated.
-Add the chocolate chips and chopped peanuts.
+Add 10 ounces chocolate chips and 4 ounces honey-roasted peanuts.
 Increase speed to medium and mix just until combined.

 - Use a #40 scoop (3/4 oz) or tablespoon to scoop the dough into 1.5" balls.
 Place the cookie balls onto the sheet pan, spacing them 2" apart.
 At this point some or all of the cookie balls can be frozen to be baked later.